tayo-k/bmd/index.md

 When we say a shop is “Agile”, one knows exactly what to expect from that engineering organization.
 Operators in the software engineering industry deserve a measure of certainty, a set of principles that readily describe the culture of an engineering organization, on entering the team.

-##  Why We Need To Be Deliberate About Engineering Culture

-The only differences between a high-performing engineering shop and others boil down to two things:
- 1. Budget
- 2. Culture

-For the majority of the tech industry, their budgetary constraints are not going to change drastically.
-Most individuals in the engineering organization don’t have control over the money available to them.

-A relatively lower budget engineering organization can still execute effectively; deliver high-quality products; retain and attract great talent.
-All based solely on the strengths of a healthy, effective and deliberate engineering culture.

-Engineering culture is the one ingredient that is uniquely within the control of the engineering organization and its participants.

-It needs to be deliberately crafted, documented, exercised and most importantly, safeguarded from other externalities to the engineering process and organization.

-- We believe software engineering culture is equally as important as the actual engineering of software itself.

-- We believe a set of standards should describe some minimums that underpin a healthy, effective and sustainable software engineering organization.

-- We believe that engineering culture involves more than just software engineering; including the relationship with the product organization; the relationship with senior management – all of these are facets relevant to a healthy engineering culture

 ## Principles
 ### 1. [Engineering culture is a distinct, quantifiable quality](content/intro.md)